SPIRE-GMU/Probabilistic_Models_on_AIE/README.md

 # Probabilistic_Models_on_AIE

+It's a basic method of building the probabilities models:

-First, download dataset from bnlearn
+First, download the dataset from bnlearn

-Then, analysis the dataset using R script
+Then, analyze the dataset using the R script

-Given the result (junction tree, cliques, potentials) build accelerators.
+Given the result (junction tree, cliques, potentials) build AIE accelerators.

+We choose 5 simple datasets as an example and illustrate the methodology of building the model in our paper.